CityOfZion/neo-tools/README.md

 node get_book -s neousdt

-// list the asset details (requires api key and secret) for NEO (or all no -s NEO)
+// list the asset details (requires API key and secret) for NEO (or all no -s NEO)
 // weight 1

 node get_asset_detail -s NEO